vat0599/Drive-In-Peace/README.md

 To address the second problem of glare detection, we use gaussian blur to find out the brightest point in a given frame, and if this frame has brightness above the threshold and is within the driving view, then it is considered a glare and the vehicle speed is appropriately reduced.
 We automatically put a circle which points to the glare region.

-## Some output screenshots while running the code:
+## Some output screenshots while running the code
 Now looking at the outputs, we see that both the eyes are continuosly monitored and the car is moving smoothly over the road.

 <img src="https://user-images.githubusercontent.com/41820878/104029372-ea028780-51ef-11eb-975e-7e7d8b93e447.png">